lvclark/tagdigger/README.md

 ### Tags in rows

-Lastly, each tag can be in its own row in a CSV file.
+Each tag can be in its own row in a CSV file.
 This is the only format that allows a number of tags per marker other than two.
 Alleles can have any name, but the names '0' and '1' will facilitate the use of other TagDigger tools for biallelic markers.

 ```
 Marker name,Allele name,Tag sequence,